Suitability of the Irish Wolfhound for Different Types of Prospective Owners

 • Avoid Excessive Alone Time: Irish Wolfhounds are not well-suited for homes where they are left alone for extended periods regularly.
 If your schedule requires you to be away from home for most of the day on a consistent basis, consider whether this breed is the right fit for your lifestyle.

-• Separation Anxiety: Irish Wolfhounds can be prone to separation anxiety, which can manifest as destructive behavior, excessive barking, or house soiling when left alone for too long.
-If you notice signs of separation anxiety, consult with a professional dog trainer or behaviorist for guidance.
+• Separation Anxiety: Irish Wolfhounds can be prone to separation anxiety, which can manifest as destructive behaviour, excessive barking, or house soiling when left alone for too long.
+If you notice signs of separation anxiety, consult with a professional dog trainer or behaviourist for guidance.

 Irish Wolfhound puppies for sale